Born and brought up in Thaxted, England, Mary Bennett was educated both in East Anglia and at Dartington College of Arts.

 Recently Mary Bennett completed work on her new book Alien Intelligence and the Pathway to Mars (2021), an exploration of the links between ancient monuments on Earth, formations on Mars, sacred geometry, and proposed technology for safe human travel to Mars.

 David S Percy FRSA, ARPS was born and educated in London.
 An Associate of the Royal Photographic Society since 1978, Percy was nominated Film Cameraman of the Year at BISFA (forerunner of the IVCA).
 An award winning film and television producer, Percy is a well-established professional communicator in the world of commerce, working with multi-national corporations as well as not-for-profit organisations.

-David Percy is editor of Aulis Online and has written/edited many articles.
+David Percy is editor of Aulis Online and has written/edited many articles and books.
 In addition to collaborating with Mary Bennett on Dark Moon, he is co-author of Two-Thirds.
 Percy commenced his filmmaking career at an early age, and in 1997 he produced The Face on Mars, a follow up to the previous production on this subject The Terrestrial Connection, filmed at the UN Headquarters in New York in 1992.
 In 2000 Percy continued his investigation into the Apollo record and directed What Happened on the Moon?